Hajj for Beginners

-Hajj is one of the five pillars of Islam, a spiritual journey that every able-bodied Muslim must undertake at least once in their lifetime.
-As we approach the sacred season, many are asking when is hajj 2026?
-It is expected to begin around May 22, 2026, depending on the moon sighting.
-For those preparing, understanding hajj in islam is the first step toward a successful pilgrimage.
-At Quranwise, we believe that spiritual preparation is just as important as physical readiness.
-Whether you are planning your trip or looking to learn quran online for beginners to better understand the supplications, this hajj 2026 guide will walk you through the essential rites.
+Hajj for Beginners: Hajj is one of the five pillars of Islam, a sacred journey that every able-bodied Muslim must perform at least once in their lifetime.
+As we approach the season, many ask when Hajj 2026 will take place, and it is expected to begin around May 22, 2026, depending on the moon sighting.
+Understanding Hajj in Islam is the first step toward a successful pilgrimage.
+This Hajj for Beginners guide helps first-time pilgrims learn the essential rites and prepare spiritually.
+At Quranwise, we believe spiritual preparation is as important as physical readiness, whether you are planning your journey or looking to learn Quran online for beginners to understand the supplications.
+This guide will help you take your first steps with confidence.

 The Intention and Entering Ihram

-The journey begins with Ihram, a state of spiritual purity.
+The journey begins with Ihram, a state of spiritual purity in this Hajj for Beginners guide.
 Before reaching the Meeqat (boundary), a pilgrim must perform Ghusl, put on the designated white garments, and declare their intention (Niyyah).
 Understanding how to do hajj correctly starts with this focus.
 You should recite the Talbiyah constantly: “Labbayk Allahumma Labbayk.”
 This signifies your response to Allah’s call.
 To deepen your understanding of these rituals, many students enroll in islamic studies courses online for beginners to learn the prophetic traditions behind every action.
-This stage is about shedding worldly status and standing equal before the Creator.
+This stage is about shedding worldly status and standing equal before the Creator in this Hajj for Beginners journey.

 Day 1 and 2: Mina and Arafat